e-hucke/Intellij-iDEA-Project-Settings-Importer/README.md

 - Maybe rework importing Action On Save:
     - Rearrange Code and Run Code Clean Up are currently set using PropertiesComponent.getInstance(project).setValue(...)
     - This isn't possible for the other actions because they are saved directly as components in workspace.xml and I couldn't find an extension point to achieve this.
 The current (kinda hacky) workaround is serializing the xml and editing it manually.
+    - IntelliJ will only load this xml into memory once the settings are opened.
+So these actions won't get applied before
-    - Not sure if this would get approved on the plugin marketplace
+    - This probably won't get approved on the Plugin Marketplace
 ## License

 All of the code is dual-licensed under either: